 Currently, Prodigy has no patents.
 The rights to the software developed under contract for customers of Prodigy Labs are owned by those customers.
-As new ventures develop, their intellectual property will grow and may become significant over time.
 Each employee, officer, director, consultant and contractor providing services to Prodigy has assigned to Prodigy all rights such person or entity may have in the work completed on behalf of Prodigy.